jonjamz/blaze-forms/README.md

 Validation is handled using [SimpleSchemas](https://github.com/aldeed/meteor-simple-schema)--however, these are not required.

-**Components**
+#### Components

-This package contains **template factories** that turn simple templates into robust form components.

-There are two types of components:
+This package contains **template factories** for two types of components:

 * Elements.
+  * Templates that provide a value for one form field.
-  * From simple wrapped HTML form elements to complex custom widgets.
+  * Can be a simple wrapped HTML element, or a complex custom widget.
+It's your choice.
 * Form Blocks.
   * Containers that track internal changes, handle submission states, and store valid data.

+Factories take simple templates that you create and transform them into components.

 All components are reusable, individually-scoped, and take advantage of the latest Template API updates.

 They can be used standalone, but their real power comes from being used together.

-**Example**
+#### Examples

 [View the live example](http://forms-example.meteor.com/).